 Both actions take an encounter with the Sea as their starting point.
-In Yoruba tradition, in the Ifá poems, Olokun is the name of the divinity responsible for the seas and oceans, considered to be the first great spirit to inhabit the Earth with its vastness, beauty and mystery.
+In Yoruba tradition, in the Ifá poems, Olokun is the name of the divinity responsible for the seas and oceans, considered to be the first great spirit to inhabit the Earth with its vastness, beauty, and mystery.
 They are often represented as being half human and half fish; at times feminine, at times masculine, sometimes androgynous.
 Moving beyond any of their shapes, Olokun could be translated as a force encompassing the entire cosmology of the underwater depths.
-In that sense, Waterline emerges as a gesture which seeks to approach and to make contact with the unlimited memory archive of the salty waters.
+In that sense, Waterline emerges as a gesture that seeks to approach and to make contact with the unlimited memory archive of the salty waters.
 An attempt to give account of everything the waves bring us at the seashore; a proposal in which physical, conceptual, and ritualistic atmospheres cross each other.

 There are also the highs and lows of the tides in connection with the moon phases.
-This movement of flux and reflux was one of the first phenomena which allowed humans to create a correlation between celestial and terrestrial events, and therefore to be able to make predictions about the climate and to compose systems of time division.
+This movement of flux and reflux was one of the first phenomena that allowed humans to create a correlation between celestial and terrestrial events, and therefore to be able to make predictions about the climate and to compose systems of time division.

 The Challenge of Co-sensing:

 How could I be able to become integrated to such a vast metabolism, to a temporality so much wider than the duration of my human body?
 How could I disentangle so many expectations of belonging?
 Which strategies should I use in order to unlearn the logics of separation I was taught again and again since I was a child?
 How could I open my body so as to allow it to be/to become the extension of the body of the Earth?

 Waiting for the sea to say yes.

 Accepting that it is impossible to hold the sea-body in my arms.